 Area Adviser: Dr. Lisa Crockett

 Developmental psychologists study the catalysts to human growth from conception to the end of the life span, and the graduate program in developmental psychology at UNL focuses on exploring the conditions of children's lives in which development unfolds.
 Faculty are not only experts in fundamental processes related to cognitive and social development in infancy, childhood, and adolescence; emerging relationships between brain development, language and cognitive processes; but are also committed to integrating their knowledge with public policy issues concerning early intervention and school readiness; adolescent risk-taking, and the cultural and educational contexts of human development.
 This research-oriented, multidisciplinary program is involved in many research initiatives with faculty campus-wide, and thus students in developmental psychology have a unique opportunity to explore the educational and health applications of developmental research.
-Because the developmental program is also strongly allied with the Center on Children, Families and the Law, directed by one of the developmental core faculty (Dr. Brian Wilcox), it provides valuable opportunities to explore the policy implications of developmental research.
+Because the developmental program is also strongly allied with the Center on Children, Families and the Law, it provides valuable opportunities to explore the policy implications of developmental research.
 By integrating basic developmental processes within the fabrics of biology, culture, public policy, and educational processes, our faculty are committed to understanding developing persons and the conditions of their growth, and preparing graduate students for productive careers of research and teaching in this exciting field.

 This program is likely to be most valuable to graduate students who wish to pursue scientific careers involving research, teaching, and systematically implementing knowledge of developmental processes.
 The program is designed to be flexible and tailored to student interests and professional goals.
 The relatively small size of the program and the broad range of faculty expertise permit a very favorable student-faculty ratio and the development of individualized training involving close working relationships between students and faculty.
 Faculty areas of research specialty include brain science, cognitive, personality, and socio-emotional development, as well as a broad variety of applied issues spanning infancy through the adult years.
 This program is likely to be especially well-suited to students who are self-directed and committed to a research-oriented graduate experience.